Dr Sophie Haines

 PhD topics interested in supervising

-I am happy to hear from prospective doctoral students interested in pursuing a project related to any of the topics outlined above.
-Please also see the links below for more information:
+I am happy to hear from prospective doctoral students interested in pursuing a project related to any of the topics outlined above. *Please note that I am not currently accepting new supervisions for programmes starting in 2025.
+Please see the links below for more information:

 Works within